Umayanga12/Umayanga12/README.md

 ### Hi👋, I'm Umayanga Athapaththu

-Computer Science Undergraduate at Plymouth University UK
+Computer Science Undergraduate at Plymouth University UK.
+Intern at IT division Airport and Aviation Services (sri lanka) limited

 # 💫 About Me: